hiveway/hiveway-android/README.md

 # Hiveway Android app

-Forked from Tusky (https://github.com/tuskyapp/Tusky) and rebranded for Hiveway.
+Forked from Tusky (https://github.com/tuskyapp/Tusky) and rebranded for Hiveway for the initial release.

 ## Features